 Where to watch the next Giants game live

-Since watching games at MetLife Stadium is not an option for the 2020 season as a result of COVID-19, die-hard Giants fans are likely feeling stranded.
-Some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.
+Watching games again at MetLife Stadium looks like it will be a go for the 2021 season.
+For those looking to catch the game off-site, some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.

 1. Redd’s Restaurant & Biergarten is so close to Metlife Stadium that a park & ride service is available (not that it will be needed this season).
 There are 35 flat screen TVs to watch the games.
 Redd’s also features an outdoor biergarten.